“A WASTED TALENT…”

 Are we, the women and men of New Zealand ready to support and encourage these open, supportive, compassionate discussions – after having spent time working on healing and transforming our own shadow?

-I THINK IT’S TIME WE RECOGNISE, THE MASCULINE AND FEMININE ENERGIES
+THE DIVINE MASCULINE AND FEMININE ENERGIES

 EXIST WITHIN EACH ONE OF US.